David-van-der-Linden/david-van-der-linden/README.md

 - 🧪 BeReLP - Benchmarking environment for mathematical re-optimization software
     - This is from my time at the Zuse Institute Berlin, the research institute that hosts the SCIP Optimization Development Team
 - 🧊 Cube - A virtual Rubik's Cube project
-- 🎹 Xylobot - A BioRobotics project that uses muscle activity sensors in order to enable people with muscle diseases to still be able to make music
 - 🤫 ? - Some more projects that I can't disclose publicly (yet) :)

 Contact me for access or collaboration.